jgarties/cabi-competition/README.md

 Washington, DC region.
 It is owned by the local governments in its service area, who contract its operations out to a private company.
-Riders typically unlock and return bikes at docking stations installed throughout the region, although riders may end e-bike rides without returning them to a dock for an additional fee.
+Riders typically unlock and return bikes at docking stations installed throughout the region, although they may end e-bike rides without returning them to a dock for an additional fee.

 *Key dates:*